open/close all folders

 - (The) Melvins.
 They played with this on the artwork for A Senile Animal, which actually does put a parenthetical "the" in front of the band name, and similarly renders the album title as "(A) Senile Animal".
 Their collaborative works with Jello Biafra are officially billed as Jello Biafra And The Melvins, probably just because that flows better as a name.

 - (The) Eels.
-Although the only time a "the" has appeared before the band name in anything official was the Greatest Hits Album Meet The Eels - presumably Meet Eels would sound strange and mess with the clearly intended Shout-Out to The Beatles.
+Although the only time a "the" has appeared before the band name in anything official was the Greatest Hits Album Meet The Eels - presumably Meet Eels would sound strange and mess with the clearly intended Shout-Out to Meet The Beatles.

 - (The) Eurythmics